D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models

 \subsubsection{Token Eviction}

 The core concept of token eviction involves dynamically updating the KV cache by leveraging cumulative attention scores.
-This process systematically excludes the least essential KV pairs to maintain a stable cache size $S$, thereby preserving only the most valuable tokens for efficient inference.
-A recent study~\cite{DBLP:journals/corr/abs-2309-17453} suggests that retaining crucial attention sink tokens within the most recent KV cache window enhances the stability of attention score distributions across extended texts.
-Unlike traditional accumulation-based approaches such as $\text{H}_{2}\text{O}$~\cite{zhang2024h2o}, our strategy improves performance by maintaining attention sink tokens from the initial $T$ tokens of the input and integrating them within a recent size window $M$.
+This process systematically excludes the least essential KV pairs to maintain the compressed cache size $S_l$ for each layer, thereby preserving only the most valuable tokens for efficient inference.
+A recent study~\citep{xiao2023efficient} suggests that retaining crucial attention sink tokens within the most recent KV cache window enhances the stability of attention score distributions across extended texts.
+Unlike traditional accumulation-based approaches such as $\text{H}_{2}\text{O}$~\citep{zhang2024h2o}, our strategy improves performance by maintaining attention sink tokens from the initial $T$ tokens of the input and integrating them within a recent window of size $M$.
 The attention score is formulated as follows:

-After obtaining the current cumulative attention scores, we retain the most recent window consisting of size $M$ and include $T$ attention sink tokens.
-We then select the top $N$ tokens with the highest scores from the remaining KV cache to complete the eviction.
-The process is defined as follows:
+After obtaining the current cumulative attention scores, we retain the most recent window of size $M$ and include $T$ attention sink tokens.
+We then select the top $N$ tokens with the highest scores from the remaining KV cache to finalize the eviction process.
+The procedure is defined as follows: